joelinzy/law/meta/recordkeeping.md

 # Record Keeping

-records should not be prohibited from being recorded physically this includes but is not limited to ink/paint and paper, etching on stone or wood, and printing on microfilm plastic
+records should not be prohibited from being recorded physically this includes but is not limited to ink/paint and paper/vellum, etching on stone or wood, and printing on microfilm plastic